aleen42/PersonalWiki/Programming/JavaScript/react/jsx_gotcha/jsx_gotcha.md

 var div = <div data-custom-attribute="foo" />;
 ```

-However, arbitrary attributes are supported on custom elements (those with a hyphen連字符 in the tag name or an `is="..."` attribute).
+However, arbitrary attributes are supported on custom elements (those with a hyphen(連字符) in the tag name or an `is="..."` attribute).